The Left Behind

 How do we reduce serious accidents and fatalities from road traffic collisions involving stolen motorbikes and cars?

-Changed heart and mind
+Changed hearts and minds

 It has created a model for co-producing media with communities where relations with the police and authorities can be very challenging.